wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 $\nu_{\phi_r}^0$ and $\nu_{\phi_r}^{00}$ are similarly converted to be sentence-relative.
 Attraction, magnitude and direction of bias with respect to null hypotheses are similar to @fig:feature-variations-global.
 However, attractors are always positioned between sentence median ($y=0$) on one side and $\nu_{\phi_r}^0$ and $\nu_{\phi_r}^{00}$ on the other side.
-Clustering coefficient, Number of synonyms and Orthographic neighborhood density are limit cases, with triple intersections with one of the null hypothesis curves.
+Clustering coefficient, Number of synonyms and Orthographic neighbourhood density are limit cases, with triple intersections with one of the null hypothesis curves.
 ](images/brainscopypaste-computed/paper-variations-quantilebins_sentencerel.png){#fig:feature-variations-sentencerel}

 The alterations we study are always made in a context, that is while the author is writing.